aigarius/firefly3_ha_oracle/README.md

 # firefly3_ha_oracle
 AppDaemon script to integrate Firefly III data into Home Assistant and predict some future

-secrets.yaml needs to define the "firefly_app_token" variable with a personal access token from the Firefly III instance being used.
+apps.yaml needs to define the "firefly_app_token" variable with a personal access token from the Firefly III instance being used as well as main account name and salary info

 You should be able to run the script with the following command locally: